Pay Stub for Dummies – Easy Guide to Reading Your Paycheck

 Knowing how to read your pay stub allows you to:

-- Ensure deductions (like health insurance and retirement) are correct.
+• Ensure deductions like health insurance and retirement contributions are accurate.

 Common Mistakes Workers Make